neutrinolabs/xrdp/SECURITY.md

 ## Reporting a Vulnerability

+V0.9.x is EOL.
+Report security vulnerabilities against a supported version of xrdp.
+Sufficiently severe vulnerabilities may be back-ported to V0.9.x.

 Please DO NOT report any security issues to public GitHub issue.

 Please DO report security vulnerabilities via the [Report Form](https://github.com/neutrinolabs/xrdp/security/advisories/new) so that we can fix the security problem to protect a lot of users around the world as soon as possible.